Steven Levitsky and Daniel Ziblatt

 About Steven Levitsky and Daniel Ziblatt

 The rise of authoritarian governments conjures images of violent coup d’états, revolutions, and angry mobs.
 However, Steven Levitsky and Daniel Ziblatt argue political changes are usually slow-building and subtle, and that democracies die not at the hands of generals but of elected leaders.
-In their New York Times-bestselling book How Democracies Die, they take a deep dive into the historical trends and warning signs of rising fascism from Latin American to Europe, and explain how demagogues can take over political parties and rise to power.
+In their New York Times-bestselling book How Democracies Die, they take a deep dive into the historical trends and warning signs of rising fascism from Latin American to Europe.
+Recommended by Barak Obama as “a useful primer on the importance of norms, institutional restraints, and civic participation in maintaining a democracy,” they explain how demagogues can take over political parties and rise to power.
 Now, they believe that American democracy may be in danger.

 In their talks, Levitsky and Ziblatt warn against the steady weakening of critical institutions, such as the judiciary and the press, and the gradual erosion of long-standing political norms.
 Drawing on decades of research and a wide range of historical and global examples, from 1930s Europe to contemporary Hungary, Turkey, and Venezuela, to the American South during Jim Crow, Levitsky and Ziblatt show how democracies die—and how to save ours.

 Their highly anticipated follow-up title, Tyranny of the Minority offers a coherent framework for understanding these volatile times.
 Drawing from a wealth of examples, they explain why and how political parties turn against democracy and show how our Constitution makes us uniquely vulnerable to attacks from within.